inmanta/inmanta-core/docs/quickstart.rst

     The ``--save`` option tells ``inmanta-cli`` to store the environment config in the ``.inmanta`` file.
 The compiler uses this file to find the server and to export to the right environment.

-Then compile the project and send it to the server:
+Then compile the project and deploy it:

 .. code-block:: sh